 As is clear, these are significant and complex issues to be worked through by the court.
 Any decision to pursue a decision through the court process should be supported by expert advice by experienced family lawyers.

 McNamara Law handles legal matters involving families with sensitivity, compassion and understanding.
 We offer a free, initial 30-minute consultation to discuss your issue and canvass all possible options available to you to protect your rights and those of your children.
-Call us today on 13 58 28 if any of the issues raised in this article are causing concern.
+Call our Ipswich lawyers today on 13 58 28 if any of the issues raised in this article are causing concern.